 Students are personally responsible for ensuring that all appropriate fees, fines, and other charges, including any element of fees payable by sponsors, are paid in accordance with the requirements set out below.
-In accepting admission, the student accepts a contractual liability to pay the tuition fee for the duration of their course in accordance with these regulations.
+In accepting the admission, the student accepts a contractual liability to pay the tuition fee for the duration of their course in accordance with these regulations.

-The University makes every effort to remind students of fees, and other charges due by means of invoices, notices, and statements.
-However, these are reminders only and students are responsible for paying fees, and other charges on time whether invoices, notices, or statements are received or not.
+The university makes every effort to remind students of fees, and other charges due by means of invoices, notices, and statements.
+However, these are reminders only and students are responsible for paying fees, and other charges on time whether invoices, notices or statements are received or not.

-Students are reminded that they must notify the University immediately if there is any change in their contact information.
+Students are reminded that they must notify the university immediately if there is any change in their contact information.

 Communications from the Finance Office are normally sent to the student's email ID registered with the student management system.
 However, the Finance Office reserves the right to send communications to any other address at the request of the student.
-Students are expected to check for messages on their University email address and the University Intranet at regular intervals.
+Students are expected to check messages on their university email address and the university intranet at regular intervals.

-All payments made to and from the University in respect of student fees, fines, and other charges must be in the account specified in the statement of fees.
-Any currency conversion costs, wire transfer fees, bank charges, or other charges incurred in making a payment or in processing a refund shall be borne by the student or the third party making or receiving the payment and shall not be deductible from the amounts due to the University.
-Please refer to the Tuition and Debt Management policy to understand the University's debt collection procedures.
+All payments made to and from the University in respect of student fees, fines and other charges must be the account specified in the statement of fees.
+Any currency conversion costs, wire transfer fees, bank charges or other charges incurred in making a payment or in processing a refund shall be borne by the student or the third party making or receiving the payment and shall not be deductible from the amounts due to the university.
+Please refer to the Tuition and Debt Management Policy to understand the university's debt collection procedures.

+c.
 Late Payment Policy

-It is the responsibility of all Texila American University students to pay their tuition and fee by the published due date in the invoice in order to avoid a late payment fee.
-If your balance is not paid in full by the University's established due date, a late payment fee equal to USD 25 per week will be assessed to your student account.
+It is the responsibility of all Texila American University students to pay his or her tuition and fee by the published due date in the invoice to avoid an overdue payment fee.
+If your balance is not paid in full by the university's established due date, an overdue payment fee equal to USD 25 per week will be assessed to your student account.
 Late fees will continue to accrue on your account each week an outstanding balance due remains.
-Late payment is calculated based on the day tuition, or fees are received in the University account (not based on the day transfer was implemented)
+Overdue payment is calculated based on the day tuition, or fees are received in the university account (not based on the day transfer was implemented).
+Overdue payment is billed every Monday of the week if any outstanding is due.
+Even if the payment is made by the student the very next day, the entire week's late payment is due.

+d.
 Refund Policy

 Students who withdraw or fail to return from a leave of absence/ deferral, get dismissed, or otherwise fail to complete the payment period (semester) for which they were charged, will receive a refund of tuition on a pro-rata calculation.
-The pro-rata refund is determined by the student's effective date of separation (withdrawal date) as determined by the University Registrar.
-Cancellation fees are assessed to students in clinical rotations depending on the hospital site and based on the hospital's scheduling policy and fees charged by the hospital.
-Refunds are made as soon as possible but no later than 30 days from the determination of the student's withdrawal.
+The pro-rata refund is determined by the student's effective date of separation (withdrawal date) as determined by the university Registrar.
+Cancellation fees are assessed to students depending on the clinical hospital site and based on the hospital's scheduling policy and fees charged by the hospital.
+Refunds are made as soon as possible but no later than 45 days from the determination of the student's withdrawal.